-Subpart 512.2 - Special Requirements for

-the Acquisition of Commercial Products and

-Commercial Services

-- 512.201 General.

-- 512.203 Procedures for solicitation, evaluation, and award.

-- 512.204 Solicitation/contract form.

-- 512.212 Computer software.

-- 512.216 Unenforceability of unauthorized obligations (FAR DEVIATION).
+Sec.
+Subpart 512.2 - Special Requirements for Subpart 512.3 - Solicitation Provisions the Acquisition of Commercial Products and and Contract Clauses for the Acquisition Commercial Services of Commercial Products and Commercial 512.201 General.
+Services 512.203 Procedures for solicitation, evaluation, and 512.301 Solicitation provisions and contract clauses award. for the acquisition of commercial products and 512.204 Solicitation/contract form. commercial services (FAR DEVIATION).
+512.212 Computer software.
+512.302 Tailoring of provisions and clauses for the 512.216 Unenforceability of unauthorized obligations acquisition of commercial products and (FAR DEVIATION). commercial services.